-As a parent or quardian, it is my responsibility to:
+As a parent or guardian, it is my responsibility to:

-- Show respect and support for my child, the staff, and the school. - Hold high academic and behavioral expectations for my child(ren). - Set aside time for my child(red) to do homework. - Read all communication from the school promptly and respond in a timely manner. - Communicate with the school staff regarding my child's progress or share information that may affect my child at school. - Attend parent-teacher conferences. - Talk with my child about his or her day at school. - Read with my child daily.
+- Show respect and support for my child, the staff, and the school. - Hold high academic and behavioral expectations for my child(ren). - Set aside a time for my child(ren) to do homework. - Look over homework assignments and/or agenda book to check for my child's understanding of the assignment. - Communicate with the school staff regarding my child's progress or share information that may affect my child at school. - Attend parent-teacher conferences. - Spend time reading with my child every day.